Preschool Paper Plate Red Barn Craft Perfect for Fall

 This red barn craft works well at home of in the classroom with one kid or a group of children.

 - red paint

-- a balled up paper towel
+- a balled up paper towel or paint brush

 - black construction paper

 - symbols of fall cut out of construction paper

 ?Directions for Paper Plate Barn Craft

 We started by placing one paper plate on top of the other and cut out the outline of a barn so that both paper plates are shaped the same.